ghana04/prayer-research/markdown/01-matthew.md

 At then end, He seems to have come to know that the will of the Father is indeed that He should take the path of the cross.

 > It is as if repeated time with the Father in prayer has brought resolution and instilled the necessary clarity and resolve needed to go forward in the Spirit.
-> This is similar to Paul, who prayed three times that God would remove the thorn in his flesh (2 Cor 12:7-10), which brought a revelation that was also the resolution.
+> This is similar to Paul, who prayed three times that God would remove the thorn in his flesh (2 Cor 12:7-10), which brought a revelation/answer that was also the resolution.

+## Matthew 27:46 | Why have you forsaken me?

+_46 And about the ninth hour Jesus cried out with a loud voice, saying, “Eli, Eli, lema sabachthani?” that is, “My God, my God, why have you forsaken me?”_

+- **Where:** On the cross, in the middle of a time of intense suffering
+- **To whom:** The Father
+- **What:** Question
+- **Why:** Maybe to process the intense feelings of neglect associated with suffering, but certainly also to point to Christ as the fulfillment of Scripture
+- **How:** With a loud voice, also in Hebrew and using repetition, quoting OT Scripture